 Compression socks come in different levels of pressure:

 “MmHg” stands for “millimeters of Mercury”.
 It's the same unit of measurement as is used to measure blood pressure.
 Compression socks for air travel or long train travel ideally offer a moderate level of compression.

 5. How to put on compression socks the right way

 Compression socks should fit nicely against your skin without falling off.
 Don't pull them higher than they're meant to go (for example, don't pull knee-high socks over your knees) and don't roll them up either, because that will create extra pressure at the points where they're rolled together.
 The same goes for folding the top down.

 I bought my compression socks from a Belgian online store, but did some research for you to find socks that come highly recommended by other people and aren't hideous either – always a plus :-)

 1. The best regular compression socks for men and women

 When compiling this list, I first wanted to make a section for the best compression socks for men and one for the best compression socks for women, but most socks come in all adult sizes, so I decided to just list the top picks.

-I made a separate section specifically for plus-size compressions socks below.
+I made a separate section specifically for plus-size compressions socks for flying below.

 2. The best plus-size compression socks